 You should use the crochet hook method to cast on, try Purling Sprite knitting loom videos at:

 The beginning has had time to loose the stretch you put in it when you made it.
 Let the piece sit for a day or two so the last part of the piece has time to lose the stretch, just like the beginning.
-Remember how tight the yarn is when you loop it over the pegs?
-Let the end lose it's stretch before you panic.
-That is probably all it is.

 This page is about round knitting loom tips.
 This kind of knitting requires no needles and a good start for beginners.